GearGent/Azurevx/doc/fetcher.md

 __getitem__(self, key: str) -> str
 ```

-Returns username of a given user id.
+Returns username for a given user id.
+In case of error from the request, the uid is registered as the username and a warning is printed on the CLI.

 |Parameter|Type|Description                     |
 |:--------|:---|:-------------------------------|
 |key      |str |Azure Devops user id            |

-In case of error from the request, the uid is registered as the username and a warning is printed on the CLI.

 ### FileDataBase